Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Results and Analysis

 \subsection{Ablation Studies on Model Architecture and Reward Modeling}

-Table~\ref{tab:ablation} presents ablation studies of PURPLE using \texttt{Phi-4-Mini-Instruct}.
+Table~\ref{tab:ablation} presents the ablation results of PURPLE using \texttt{Phi-4-Mini-Instruct}.
 Overall, we examine three key design choices.
-First, instead of performing token-level cross attention, we test a simplified variant that pools the query into a single embedding vector, which is then prepended as an extra token to the Transformer encoder (w/o CA).
+First, instead of performing token-level cross-attention, we test a simplified variant that pools the query into a single embedding vector, which is then prepended as an extra token to the Transformer encoder (w/o CA).
 This approach is less effective, indicating that fine-grained token-level interactions between the query and the user records are crucial for accurate personalization.
 Second, we remove the Transformer encoder entirely, resulting in a point-wise scoring model where each record is processed independently (w/o RDM).
 This variant shows the largest performance drop across tasks.
 Although the model can still leverage individually informative records, it fails to model dependencies such as redundancy and complementarity among records.
 Third, we examine an alternative reward design that uses task-specific evaluation metrics as the reward (Accuracy for classification, MAE for regression, and ROUGE-1 for generation).
-This metric-based reward is substantially more sparse and coarse-grained, providing weaker learning signals and making optimization more challenging.
+This metric-based reward is substantially more coarse-grained, providing weaker learning signals and making optimization more challenging.
 This variant consistently underperforms PURPLE across all tasks, thereby strongly motivating our log-likelihood-based reward.

-These results highlight that token-level cross attention, inter-record dependency modeling, and the log-likelihood-based reward are all indispensable, validating our design choices of treating user profiles as structured contexts rather than isolated records, and providing denser reward signals via reference log-likelihoods given by the LLM.
+These results highlight that token-level cross-attention, inter-record dependency modeling, and the log-likelihood-based reward are all indispensable, validating our design choices of treating user profiles as structured contexts rather than isolated records, and providing semantically richer reward signals via reference log-likelihoods.